solvebio/solvebio-python/solvebio/cli/tutorial.md

 run:

     vault = Vault.get_by_name('solvebio:public')
+    vault.datasets()

-You can browse any Vault from the client as well, simply by calling the available methods on a Vault object:
+You can browse any Vault from the client simply by calling the appropriate methods on a Vault object:

     vault = Vault.get_by_name('solvebio:public')
     vault.files()
     vault.folders()
     vault.datasets()
     vault.objects()  # Includes files, folders, and datatsets

 Every user has a dedicated, non-shareable, personal vault which is private to them.
 This vault can be obtained by running:

     vault = Vault.get_personal_vault()
     vault.name
     > 'user-3000'  # This is automatically generated based on your User ID
                    # and cannot be changed.